-The Humanitarian Program helps people who are subject to persecution or substantial discrimination amounting to gross violation of their human rights in their home countries and have fled their home country.
+The Humanitarian Programme helps people who are subject to persecution or substantial discrimination amounting to gross violation of their human rights in their home countries and have fled their home country.
 It is one element in a whole-of-government approach to addressing humanitarian situations.
-The program helps people in humanitarian need resettle in Australia and rebuild their lives while also making a contribution to the diversity and prosperity of Australia.
+The programme helps people in humanitarian need resettle in Australia and rebuild their lives while also making a contribution to the diversity and prosperity of Australia.

-For information on Australia's Humanitarian Program:
+For information on Australia's Humanitarian Programme:

 We administer a range of settlement services aimed at assisting refugees, other humanitarian entrants and eligible migrants within their initial period of settlement.
 These services focus on building self-reliance, developing English language skills and fostering connections with mainstream services as soon as possible after arrival in Australia.

-The Humanitarian Settlement Services (HSS) program provides early practical support to refugees and other humanitarian entrants on arrival, and throughout their initial settlement period.
+The Humanitarian Settlement Services (HSS) programme provides early practical support to refugees and other humanitarian entrants on arrival, and throughout their initial settlement period.
 HSS providers work with clients to assess and identify their needs and deliver a tailored package of services to meet those needs.
-Not all clients will require or receive all services available under the HSS program.
+Not all clients will require or receive all services available under the HSS programme.
 The department expects that most HSS clients will have reached their initial settlement outcomes within 6–12 months after arrival.

 Translating and Interpreting Service (TIS National) provides fee-free interpreting services to non-English speaking Australian citizens and permanent residents communicating with approved groups and individuals, including doctors in private practice and pharmacies.